Employment & Internships

 By working at the National Civil Rights Museum, you can support the museum’s mission to share the inspiring lessons that have come from the American Civil Rights Movement.

+No phone calls, please.
 Incomplete applications will not be reviewed.

 EQUAL OPPORTUNITY EMPLOYER.